mackensen/uphillrocks/slides/index.md

 Note: We use Composer for the themes and plugins, Capistrano for the deployment; deployment is in a couple minutes, to any environment.
 Rollback is an option.
 This might be considered off-label use.
 How did we get there, and why?

-## Considerations
+## Our considerations

 - No upgrade button <!-- .element: class="fragment" -->
-- No installing plugins from the interface <!-- .element: class="fragment" -->
+- No installing themes and plugins from the interface <!-- .element: class="fragment" -->
 - Developers have shell access to remotes <!-- .element: class="fragment" -->
 - Development is local <!-- .element: class="fragment" -->
 - Separate development, staging, and production environments <!-- .element: class="fragment" -->